1921 – 2010

 In September 1940, he entered RMC to begin an abbreviated two-year program as a member of the last recruit Class before its wartime closure.
 As a cadet, Forbes excelled at athletics and was an accomplished boxer.
 After his first year, he left the college prematurely for immediate service in the army and upon completion of officer training, he was commissioned as a Second Lieutenant in the Régiment de Maisonneuve.

-In 1944, shortly after D-Day, Forbes’ regiment crossed the English Channel and participated in military operations throughout Normandy, Belgium and the Netherlands, where he demonstrated resourcefulness and courage as a platoon commander.
+In 1944, shortly after D-Day, Forbes’ regiment crossed the English Channel and participated in military operations throughout Normandy, Belgium, and the Netherlands, where he demonstrated resourcefulness and courage as a platoon commander.
 He distinguished himself in November of that year during the Battle of the Walcheren Causeway, the last operation to clear the Scheldt Estuary.
 Following previous unsuccessful attempts by the 5th Canadian Brigade to cross the causeway resulting in significant casualties, the Régiment de Maisonneuve was ordered to establish a beachhead on the island.
 Faced with heavy German fire, Forbes led the point platoon across the causeway and advanced 300 yards beyond his assigned objective.
 Later that day, when ordered to withdraw, Forbes, who was wounded on the wrist, led his men back to the regimental lines, while carrying a wounded soldier on his back.

 Forbes continued to serve in combat until December 1944, when he sustained a serious head wound from artillery fire.
 Prior to evacuation to England, in a modest ceremony in Amsterdam, Forbes was honoured by Her Majesty Queen Wilhelmine of Holland as a Knight of the Military Order of William, her nation’s highest award for military valour, for his courage and leadership at the Walcheren Causeway.
 He was one of only nine Canadian soldiers to be so honoured during WWII.